 The HI initiative resulted in Indonesian language being newly introduced at two schools in the region, being taught by six of the teachers who graduated from the HI program.

 Against a national trend of disengagement from Asian studies in schools and universities, the Headstart to Indonesian initiative successfully increased the Indonesia literacy skills of more than 50 people.

 It doubled the number of high schools in the region offering Indonesian language and substantially increased the percentage of schools equipped to offer Indonesian studies.

-InTI was jointly funded by USC and the Commonwealth Department of Education and provided scholarships for 15 registered teachers in the region to study four courses of Indonesian language on-campus at USC and in-country at University of Mataram, Lombok.
+InTI was jointly funded by USC and the Commonwealth Department of Education and provided scholarships for 15 registered teachers in the region to study four courses of Indonesian language on-campus at USC and in-country at the University of Mataram, Lombok.

 The broad goal was to support the Melbourne Declaration and the Australian Curriculum in meeting the need for Australians to become Asia literate, and for all students to have continuous access to a priority Asian language.
 The InTI program aimed to build the core human resource of Indonesian language teachers, by way of up-skilling existing teachers.

 The InTI program concluded at the end of Semester 1, 2015.
 The initiative was a success in achieving the goal of increasing the core human resource of Indonesian language teachers by up-skilling 15 existing teachers from the Sunshine Coast region.

 Fourteen of these teachers completed Graduate Certificates in Arts (Indonesian), and all 15 are well-placed to teach Indonesian in Sunshine Coast schools.